Research in Genetics

 Undergraduate Genetics Majors interested in my areas of research are welcome to contact me about opportunities to register for Research in Genetics in my laboratory.
 At this time we do not have space to offer research experiences for non-majors.
 Please also note that we do not accept students for summer-only experiences.

 New Policy: Due to the increased demand for Research in Genetics, students will be accepted into the lab for credit for two semesters at a time.
-Students with excellent performance and those planning to complete an Honors Thesis will be allowed to return the following year.
+Students with excellent performance, including those planning to complete an Honors Thesis, will be allowed to return the following year.

 Students interested in research can see a further description of research in my laboratory here: Undergraduate Research Description.

 After reading the description, interested students should download and complete this application for research and email it to me for consideration.

 My laboratory currently has limited space available for Fall 2015 for students wishing to register for Research in Genetics.
 We also have space for students interested in obtaining an informal experience with our group.

 We welcome students interested in conducting Honors Research.
 Some prior projects: